Coupling Brownian loop soups and random walk loop soups at all polynomial scales: Abstract

 \section{Abstract}

-Lawler and Trujillo Ferreras \cite{LTF2007} constructed a well-known coupling between the Brownian loop soups in $\Rb^2$ and the random walk loop soups on $\Zb^2$ (one rescales the random walk loops by $1/N$, their time parametrizations by $1/(2N^2)$, and let $N\to \infty$), which led to numerous applications.
+Lawler and Trujillo Ferreras \cite{LTF2007} constructed a well-known coupling between the Brownian loop soups on $\Rb^2$ and the (discrete-time) random walk loop soups on $\Zb^2$ (one rescales the random walk loops by $1/N$, their time parametrizations by $1/(2N^2)$, and lets $N\to \infty$), which led to numerous applications.
 It nevertheless only holds for loops with time length at least $N^{\theta-2}$ for $\theta \in(2/3,2)$.
 In particular, there is no control on mesoscopic loops with time length less than $N^{-4/3}$ (i.e.\ roughly diameter less than $N^{-2/3}$).
 This coupling was subsequently extended in \cite{MR3877544} to $\Zb^d$ with $d\ge 3$, for loops with time length at least $N^{\theta-2}$, for $\theta \in(2d/(d+4),2)$.

 In this paper, we find a simple way to remove the restriction $\theta>2d/(d+4)$, so that such a coupling works for all $\theta\in (0,2)$, i.e.\ for loops at all polynomial scales.
 We establish couplings for both discrete-time and continuous-time random walk loop soups on $\Zb^d$, for $d\ge 1$.
+As an intermediate step, we also establish a KMT coupling between the continuous-time random walk bridge on $\Zb^d$ and the Brownian bridge on $\Rb^d$.